Firebase On Premise Alternatives

 - REST and GraphQL APIs – Parse lets its users develop dynamic and end-to-end REST/GraphQL application programming interfaces without spending much time and effort on coding.

-- Real-Time Notifications – Parse enables users to send live queries that help developers and users update the same records, at the same time.
+- Real-Time Notifications – Parse enables users to send live queries that help developers and users update the records in real-time.

 - Push Notifications – Users receive automatic notifications from applications even when they are not actively using them.
 The push notifications feature is suitable for enhancing the marketing efforts of businesses.
 App owners can also use it to reach out to the users of their applications.
 Parse offers users the option of utilizing push notifications for Android and iOS devices.